About me

 I fell into writing new versions of classics when I was commissioned to write a new version of Strindberg's Creditors.
 While it has remained the most respectful to the original I turned his drama about art and personal relationships into a political black farce that shone a light on the art of persuasion/propaganda and how it affects personal relationships through revenge.
 I have since taken on Checkhov's Three Sisters exploring two sets of sisters, one Checkhov's after the end of the play, the other Russian immigrant sisters living in Lewisham in 2011; and I've attempted a new version of Shakespeare' Hamlet for an immersive Punchdrunk-style performance.
 With each, I have sought to bring out something new and dynamic/unexpected.

-I'm always learning and reflecting on directing, acting, and how they relate to my narratives/characters.
-I've written quite intimate stories, modern myths located in domestic locations, that each dance between the modern and the classics but am exploring more epic and global stories that traverse history/modernity using a grander patchwork, while hopefully keeping that intimacy.
+I'm always learning and reflecting on the relationship of my directing and acting with my writing, and how they relate to my narratives/characters.
+I've been writing quite intimate stories, modern myths located in domestic locations, that each dance between the modern and the classics but am exploring more epic and global stories that traverse history/modernity using a grander patchwork, while hopefully keeping that intimacy.

 I am an associate writer for Living Record Theatre Company and co-run an opera company that has been on hiatus for a few years now.